 The critical errors, usually if they are related to the hardware, will result in a Blue Screen of Death.
 You can check which application, process, or service caused the blue screen error using the mini-dump file saved in the Windows folder.

 Normally, we will not understand the dump file in its raw form.
 However, the following software can help a user understand what Blue Screen of Death is about and move on to a solution.

 BluleScreenView is a portable utility from NirSoft which will scan all minidumps created when BSoDs occur and displays information about each blue screen crash.
 You will also be able to see the faulting application or process when you select any minidump.

 WhoCrashed is another dump analysis tool.
 It will pinpoint the driver which caused the crash.
 With this approach, you will be able to see which hardware is creating problems for you.

 If you are using an application or software whose window starts showing that the program is not responding, you should investigate it manually instead of closing it and then restarting the app.
 You can analyze the freezing app by using the steps given below:

-Now right click the selected exe file and select “Analyze wait chain”
+- Now right-click the selected .exe file and select “Analyze wait chain”

 WinCrashReport is an alternative to the built-in Windows crash report utility.
-It can display extensive information about the crashing events and applications.
+It can display extensive information about crashing events and applications.
 The information includes Crash memory address, Exception code, Exception description, Strings found in the stack, call stack, processor registers, modules list, threads list, and more…

 I hope this information will help you in solving the PC crashing and hanging problems effectively.
 If I have missed anything or you are still having problems, you are always welcome to contact me through the comments below or through the contact us page.